COVID-19 shut down the job fair as we know it. Here’s how one school is reinventing it

 The format for the job fair was similar to what you might experience in person: Companies gave presentations and met for one-on-one interviews with students they were most interested in, having seen portfolios in advance.
 But it was also very different: Those interviews are now timed and conducted through a screen.

 The format highlighted some uncomfortable truths.
 “I find the video interface kind of awkward,” says Anna Kvorning, the head of staffing at LAIKA, the animation studio behind films like Coraline.
-Korning’s direct reports, Angela Geier and Amy Hurwitz, participated in the job fair to recruit interns for the studio—they typically hire 10 to 20 a year.
+Kvorning’s direct reports, Angela Geier and Amy Hurwitz, participated in the job fair to recruit interns for the studio—they typically hire 10 to 20 a year.
 Though the studio is used to conducting remote interviews since it is based in Portland, Oregon, and not L.A., being part of a virtual fair with other recruiters was new.
 Her team had a tough time with the 10-minute interview format, which she said would end without warning and, therefore, sometimes rather abruptly and without the usual pleasantries you experience with an in-person interview.
 David Chan, a grad student who participated in the job fair, said there was a small countdown clock but agreed the abrupt cutoff sometimes made for hurried goodbyes.
 (Teri Bond, a spokesperson for ArtCenter, says stop and start functions were automated.)

 Kvorning says she has two main takeaways, and has given similar feedback to other schools: “Prep students to interview in a virtual space and tweak the computer experience,” she says, with things like a two-minute warning to let participants know a meeting was ending.